Ada-Developers-Academy/core-about-ada/being-an-adie/retros.md

 Student volunteers to share out what they wrote on their cards (going by category/column).
 This may be done in breakout rooms, or the classroom.

-#### Announcements/Solutions to Blockers/Calendar
+#### Announcements and Solutions to Blockers

-Announcements and preview pertaining to the upcoming week will be made to consider how students can individually or collectively help one another unblock blockers and find solutions to challenges experienced during the learning journey.
+Announcements and a preview of the upcoming week will be made to consider how students can individually or collectively help one another unblock blockers and find solutions to challenges experienced during the learning journey.
 This may be student or instructor curated, depending on the classroom.
 Some solutions can include:

  - Student study groups
  - Office hours